IISAS/DDNS-probe/README.md

 should detect various possible issues of the service during operation and give corresponding error or warning message

+## Probe test for Dynamic DNS service

+If the name of the service endpoint (given via "--endpoint-name" parameter) is "nsupdate", the probe will perform test for Dynamic DNS service.
 The probes will try to update IP address of the probe hostname to actual IP address of Nagios server.
 The probe hostname must be registered in the Dynamic DNS server in advance, and the corresponding secret for the hostname